MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-certificate-template.md

 1. You can add multiple certificates as required and assign them to specific courses.
 [Click here](../settings/enable-course-level-certificate.md) to learn more on enabling course level certificates.

 > [!NOTE]
-> Please visit [**Microsoft Community Training Help desk**](https://go.microsoft.com/fwlink/?linkid=2104630) to log a support ticket if you wish to edit the templates of previously issued certificates.
+> Please visit [**Community Training Help desk**](https://go.microsoft.com/fwlink/?linkid=2104630) to log a support ticket if you wish to edit the templates of previously issued certificates.

 > [!TIP]
 > We recommend using separate templates for Course and Learning Path when using custom certificates.